PerfectlySoft/PerfectDocs/guide/MongoDB.md

 ```

-For more detailed documentation on the MongoDB Collections class, please see the chapter on [MongoDB Collections](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/MongoDB-Collections.md).
+For more detailed documentation on the MongoDB Collections class, see the chapter on [MongoDB Collections](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/MongoDB-Collections.md).